8fold/site-joshbruce.com/content/public/experiences/the-self/content.md

 5. Extend grace and ask before assuming malicious intent.
 6. Informed consent.
 7. Don’t assume or presume intent.
+8. Give credit where it is due and for specific, concrete reasons.
+9. Receive credit graciously and correct attribution when necessary; see previous.
+10. Give and receive compliments and thanks for specific, concrete reasons.

 ## My oath